benhamill/changems/README.md

 - API end point to get the changes between 2 arbitrary releases
 - A design that looks good
 - Something intereting on the home page
+- Make the version number regexp in the parser smarter and able to find "...
+1.2.3 beta1 ..." even though space is not strictly allowed in a version number.

 ## Getting Started With The Project